CompuTec/computec-docs/processforce_versioned_docs/version-2.0/user-guide/manufacturing/rework.md

 # Rework

 Rework is an essential part of manufacturing that ensures product quality and minimizes waste.
-ProcessForce offers multiple ways to handle rework, depending on the type of issue, the stage in production, and the required documentation.
+CompuTec ProcessForce offers multiple ways to handle rework, depending on the type of issue, the stage in production, and the required documentation.
 Choosing the right method helps maintain efficiency while ensuring traceability and compliance.
-Below are three key methods for managing rework in ProcessForce:
+Below are three key methods for managing rework in CompuTec ProcessForce:

 ## Rollback